couchbase/cbft/docs/dev-guide/concepts.md

 For example, Couchbase has a concept of partitions of a bucket (a.k.a, "vbuckets").
-So, a first index partition in cbft might be assigned to ingest the data from some subset of source partitions.
-A second index partition in cbft might be assigned to ingest the data from a different subset of source partitions.
+So, a first index partition in cbft might be assigned to ingest the data from some subset of source partitions / vbuckets.
+A second index partition in cbft might be assigned to ingest the data from a different subset of source partitions / vbuckets.

 ## Node